isokissa/alleswisser/README.md

 branches.
 Action parameters:

 * *parentAnswerId* -> This parameter is a pointer into answers datamap.
-  New question will be added as child of this parameter and the answer given with this parameter will be updated to point to point to new question.
+  (1) New question will be added as child of this parameter and (2) the answer given with this parameter will be updated to point to new question.
-  The original answer will be moved to "no" branch of the new question.
+  (3) The original answer will be moved to "no" branch of the new question.
-  "yes" branch of the new question will be the value from *answerYes* parameter.
+  (4) "yes" branch of the new question will be the value from *answerYes* parameter.
 * *question* -> text of the question
 * *answerYes* -> final answer in case of "yes"